adetonayusuf/PropertyPipeline/README.md

 Tools & Technologies

-- Python
-- Postgres
+- RapidAPI: This is used to extract real estate data.
+- Python: For data extraction, transformation, and loading (ETL process).
+- Postgres: A relational database for storing the property data.
-- Power BI
+- Power BI: Data visualisation
-- Window Task Scheduler
+- Windows Task Scheduler / Cron: For scheduling periodic tasks to extract and load data.
+- GitHub: For version control and documentation.

   I got the real estate API from Realty Mole Property then I extracted and transformed via Python and loaded the transformed data into Postgress.
 Check link below to view the pipeline code, this solve Zipco Real Estate Agency problem as stated below
     - Inefficient Data Processing Workflow - With this pipeline data is extracted and processed within seconds which makes information available for Zipco management to make effective decision on a timely basis.